-If you are a laboratory seeking to initially apply for primary accreditation through NHELAP or are seeking to renew your current primary accreditation with us, you will find the necessary application form and Certificate of Compliance form in our NH Online Forms portal and guidance documents in our document library.
+If you are a laboratory seeking to initially apply for primary accreditation through NHELAP or are seeking to renew your current primary accreditation with us, you will find the necessary Application form and Certificate of Compliance form in our NH Online Forms portal and instruction documents in our document library.

 Secondary Laboratory Applications & Guidance

-If you are a laboratory seeking to initially apply for secondary accreditation through NHELAP or are seeking to renew your current secondary accreditation with us, you will find the necessary application form and Certificate of Compliance form in our NH Online Forms portal and guidance documents in our document library.
+If you are a laboratory seeking to initially apply for secondary accreditation through NHELAP or are seeking to renew your current secondary accreditation with us, you will find the necessary Application form and Certificate of Compliance form in our NH Online Forms portal and instruction documents in our document library.

 Third Party Assessor Organization (TPAO) Application & Guidance

-If you are third party assessor seeking to initially apply for approval by NHELAP, you will find the necessary application form in our NH Online Forms portal and a guidance document in our document library.
+If you are third party assessor seeking to initially apply for approval by NHELAP, you will find the necessary Application form in our NH Online Forms portal and an instruction document in our document library.